 Payment - I accept cash, personal check, Venmo & PayPal (Venmo preferred) - payment is due and expected at the completion of the massage - if I haven't been paid, interest charges will apply.
 A $35 fee will be added for any returned checks.

 Cancellation/Rescheduling - I require at least 24 hours notice if canceling or rescheduling your appointment.
 If I receive a cancellation less than 24 hours, full payment is still due.
 Last minute cancellations and rescheduling are unacceptable.

 If your horse has never had a massage before, I require that you check with your veterinarian first especially if your horse has any current or recent illness, injury or on medication.

 Please have your horse ready on time for their massage appointment:

 1. warmed up with a 5 to 10 minute hand walk (please do not warm up your horse with a quick trot or canter on the lunge line - preferably hand walk - they shouldn't be too overheated)

-3. I require that you the owner, trainer or barn manager be present during the entire first evaluation and massage - owner does not need to be present after first massage
+3. I require the owner, trainer or barn manager be present during the entire first evaluation and massage - owner does not need to be present after first massage

 *Equine massage therapy is NOT a substitute for veterinary care